chsasank/chsasank.github.io/about.md

 development of qER, a intracranial hemorrhage detection tool.

 I am an avid hiker and alpine snowboarder.
-Mumbai is nicely nestled in Western Ghats and there are some very good hikes nearby in Lonavala and Bhandaradara.
+Mumbai is nicely nestled in Western Ghats and there are some very good hikes nearby in Lonavla and Bhandardara.
 I should have hiked some 30 summits around Mumbai.
 As a kid, I was not into sports.
 So, I have decided to do something drastic and learn snowboarding in Himalayas!
 I have snowboarded from some of the highest slopes in the world